ycnzh/ycnzh.github.io/_pages/computer-architecture.md

 TLB: act as caches on the page table, eliminating the need to do a memory access every time an address is translated.

+# Instruction Level Parallelism
+## §3.1 Instruction Set Principles

-# Pipelining: Basic and Intermediate Concepts
+## §3.2 Pipelining: Basic and Intermediate Concepts
-## §3.1 Introduction
 What is pipelining?

 \- *Pipelining* is an implementation technique whereby multiple instructions are overlapped in execution.

-# Instruction Level Parallelism